 The closer you are to matching your visitor’s intent with your content, the more likely they will perform an action you want them to perform, like buying your product, clicking on the email subscribe button, or anything else.

 “Content is king”.
 You’ll see this phrase all over the Internet, but this king is actually ruled by your visitors.
 If they don’t like your it, they will yell “Down with the king!”.
 Because of this, you need to optimize your content for both SEO and your readers if you want it to be glorified and not spurned.

 Do you have any questions or comments about how to optimize content for search engines?
-Let me know in the comments below and share this post on social media if you found it useful.
+Let me know in the comments below and share this post on Facebook, Twitter, LinkedIn or Google + if you think it’s useful.